-You may be wondering how stocks make money.
+You may be wondering.
 To start, there are two basic ways of earning money when you buy shares in a company: dividend gains and capital gains.
 Dividend gains are earned through a distribution of company profits in the form of annual or quarterly pay-outs to stockholders.
 On the other hand, capital gain is earned when you sell stocks for a higher price than you bought them for.

 There are, obviously, pros and cons to both forms of investment.
 Earning money through capital gains might be a more exciting way to make money, but it could also be more risky.
 If you, however, prefer a dependable way to earn money from your investment, dividend income is the way to go.